minhnhat93/minhnhat93.github.io/_pages/about.md

 Incoming PhD student at [PEESE group](https://www.peese.org), System Engineering, Cornell University.
 My research interest is reinforcement learning and optimal control for engineering systems and AI for science.
 Previously I did a Master in Computing Science at the University of Alberta under Prof. [Nilanjan Ray](https://webdocs.cs.ualberta.ca/~nray1/).
-I also worked RL research at Huawei Canada and Koidra.ai after my Master.
+I also worked on reinforcement learning research at Huawei Canada and Koidra.ai.

 Publications are listed in my [Google Scholar](https://scholar.google.com/citations?user=AX2ULvIAAAAJ&hl=en).